Road Ban Order: 03 - 2020

 What are posted axle weights?

-Posted axle weights are the weight restrictions for vehicles that lowers the maximum legal registered permitted weight placed on a road.
+Posted axle weights are the weight restrictions for vehicles that lower the maximum legal registered permitted weight placed on a road.
 This protects the infrastructure from damage.

 What is overweight?